vineelko/patina/docs/src/dev/code_organization.md

 reusability across projects.
 That’s the level where we can clearly see what functionality is being produced and consumed by a specific set of code.
 Modules can fall into place within crates as needed.

-Therefore, it is recommended to start thinking about organization at the crate level.
+Therefore, it is recommended to think about organization at the crate level.

 - What is the cohesion of the code within this reusable unit of software?
 - If a project depends upon this crate for one interface it exposes, is it likely that project will need the other